Jason360x/Portfolio/README.md

   <img src="/_screenshots/minesweeper.png" alt="Screenshot of Minesweeper">
 </p>

-This Minesweeper game was created as part of the lab for the "Internet-Technologien" module in the third semester of my course.
+This Minesweeper game was created as part of the lab for the Internet Technology module of the third semester of my course.

 It uses JavaScript to build the page and the game logic and CSS to style the page.